 As one might guess, the questioning was much along the lines of Simon Sineks – Start with Why: How Great Leaders Inspire Everyone to Take Action !

-I can’t remember the how, but somewhere in the haze of all the Why’s I found myself starting a new side project, in assisting my daughter in starting a Game Review blog!
+I can’t remember the how, but somewhere in the haze of all the Why’s I found myself starting a new side project, in assisting my daughter in starting a Kids Toys, Computer Game and Books Review blog!

 She’s the gamer of the family, and loves playing and types of games from Board games to video games.
 When I introduced the concept, of all the technology behind blogging and that people from all over the world could read your stuff.
 She was hooked, all of sudden I could see the lights switch on as she made the connection to why she was spending all that time in school learning to read and write!